ajoberstar/gradle-git/README.md

 ---

 ## Release Notes

+**v0.6.4**
+* Adding `targetPath` property to `github-pages` plugin to allow pushing to branches besides `gh-pages`.
+Contributed by [Alexander Heusingfeld](https://github.com/aheusingfeld)
+* Fix to bypass SSHAgentConnector in certain situations where correct libraries aren't in place.

 **v0.6.3**
 * Fixed jsch-agent-proxy support to fall back to other options when agents aren't really available.
 See #31.